Senior Lecturer in Music and South Asian Studies

 - Office No:

-He is currently finalizing his first book, Soundscapes of Empire: Hindustani Court Culture in Colonial Bengal, 1750-1900, which examines how Hindustani music evolved under colonialism.
+He is currently completing his first book, The Scattered Court: Hindustani Music in Colonial Bengal, which examines how Hindustani music evolved under colonialism.
 The book reconstructs an interregional, multilingual conversation about the aesthetics of elite art music, and explores the movement of patrons, theorists, and musicians between Hindustan and Bengal.
-At its centre, the book provides a study of the court-in-exile of the last Nawab of Awadh, Wajid ‘Ali Shah, and the thirty years he spent in Calcutta (1856-1887), and traces the passage of musicians and musical practices from Lucknow to colonial Bengal.
+At its centre, the book provides a study of the court-in-exile of the last Nawab of Awadh, Wajid ‘Ali Shah, and the thirty years he spent in Calcutta (1856-1887) and traces the passage of musicians and musical practices from Lucknow to colonial Bengal.